marcchen2/marcchen2/README.md

 - Consulting for a startup genomics imaging company: Creating custom implementation of the [AtacWorks](https://github.com/NVIDIA-Genomics-Research/AtacWorks) deep learning package into the company's workflow to de-noise genomic sequencing data, increasing the robustness of the company's imaging products.
 (In progress since November 2023).

 #### Mapping transit accessibilty for the Nashville Metro Planning Authority
 -  For my undergraduate economics thesis, I consulted for the Nashville MPO to help them understand the impact of transit access on labor market participation in the Nashville region.
 I leveraged the Bing Maps API to create an index of transit accessibility in urban areas.
-I built a segmented regression to analyze this index's impact on labor force participation rates within disparate income groups.
+I then developed a segmented regression to analyze this index's impact on labor force participation rates within disparate income groups.
 [Thesis](https://ir.vanderbilt.edu/handle/1803/10359).
-[Vanderbilt News Article](https://news.vanderbilt.edu/2017/04/28/class-of-2017-marc-chen/).
+[Vanderbilt University News Article](https://news.vanderbilt.edu/2017/04/28/class-of-2017-marc-chen/).